astride11/astride11/README.md

 # 👋 Hi, I'm Mallo Poundi!

 🎓 Student at École Polytechnique (France) | Specializing in Financial Mathematics
-📍 Currently on academic exchange at TalTech (Estonia) – Focused on Econophysics & Data Science
+📍 Did an academic exchange at TalTech (Estonia) – Focused on Econophysics & Data Science
 🧠 Passionate about quantitative finance, machine learning, and stochastic modeling
 🏸 Member of the École Polytechnique badminton team | Stone carving enthusiast